Cal Raleigh Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.78 team ERA ranks ninth among all MLB pitching staffs.
+- The Cubs have the sixth-ranked team ERA across all league pitching staffs (3.80).

-- Cubs pitchers combine to give up the second-fewest home runs in baseball (five total, 0.6 per game).
+- Cubs pitchers combine to allow the third-fewest home runs in baseball (seven total, 0.7 per game).

-- The Cubs are sending Wesneski (0-0) to make his second start of the season.
+- The Cubs are sending Stroman (2-0) to make his third start of the season.

-- His last time out was out of the bullpen on Monday when the righty tossed 2/3 innings against the Seattle Mariners while allowing hits.
+- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.